top of page

 Chartered Psychologist with the British Psychological Society (BPS) and Counselling Psychologist registered with the Health and Care Professions Council (HCPC)

 Provisional Psychologist registered with AHPRA (This is not reflective of experience or expertise.
-I am a fully-qualified Counselling Psychologist trained in the UK.
+I am a fully-qualified UK-registered Counselling Psychologist.
 I am in the process of re-registering in Australia since relocating in September 2025, which can take some time.
 Until then, I am considered a "Provisional Psychologist").

 PACFA Reg.Registered Clinical